Apply Now Apply Now Apply Now

 Java Full Stack Developer Interview Questions: Security, DevOps, and Architecture

-Modern Java full stack development demands expertise in security, architecture, and deployment practices that go beyond coding skills.
+Modern Java full-stack development demands expertise in security, architecture, and deployment practices that go beyond coding skills.
 These concepts frequently appear in advanced interview questions.

-25. What is CORS and how is it resolved?
+25. What is CORS, and how is it resolved?

 Cross-Origin Resource Sharing (CORS) is a security mechanism that restricts web pages from making requests to domains different from the one that served the original page.
-CORS errors occur when:

 To resolve CORS issues: